Bow of Philoctetes

 The play resolves through divine intervention.
 Heracles appears as a deus ex machina — appearing from the divine realm to address his former companion — and commands Philoctetes to sail to Troy.
 Heracles promises that Philoctetes will be healed by the sons of Asclepius (the physician-gods Machaon and Podalirius) and will win glory by killing Paris with the bow.
 Philoctetes obeys.
 The authority that breaks his resistance is not Odysseus's rhetoric or Neoptolemus's decency but the voice of the man who gave him the bow — the only figure whose claim on Philoctetes's loyalty exceeds his hatred of the Greeks.

 At Troy, Philoctetes was healed and entered battle.
 The bow fulfilled its prophesied role: Philoctetes shot and killed Paris, the Trojan prince whose abduction of Helen had caused the war and whose arrow had killed Achilles.
-In some traditions, including Quintus Smyrnaeus's Posthomerica (late third or fourth century CE), the duel between Philoctetes and Paris is narrated at length — an archer's contest in which the Hydra-poisoned arrows prove decisive.
+In some traditions, including Quintus Smyrnaeus's Posthomerica (fourth century CE), the duel between Philoctetes and Paris is narrated at length — an archer's contest in which the Hydra-poisoned arrows prove decisive.
 Paris, struck by Philoctetes, retreated and died of the incurable wound, mirroring the pattern of Heracles's own death by poison.
 Troy fell shortly thereafter.
 The bow had completed its arc: from Heracles to Philoctetes, from Mount Oeta to Lemnos to the plains of Troy, from a dying hero's gift to the instrument of the war's conclusion.

 Symbolism